 Michigan State match against Virginia on Friday, Sept.
 7 at Ralph Young Field.
 The Spartans fell in double-overtime 2-1.

 The MSU Field Hockey team 2012.

-Helen Knull is beginning her second year as head coach of the Michigan State field hockey program.
+Helen Knull is beginning her third year as head coach of the Michigan State field hockey program.
 She was hired as head coach on Dec.
 27, 2010 after serving as an assistant and associate head coach for five years.
 During Knull's first season as head coach they tallied a season record of 7-13-0.
-Her overall record on staff for the Spartans is 81-47.
+The 2012 campaign saw the Spartans go 10-10 under Knull in her second season as head coach.
+Her overall record on staff for the Spartans is 91-57.

 Knull served as an assistant coach on the Rolf van de Kerkhof's Spartan staff from 2006-10, and was elevated to the title of Associate Head Coach in the spring of 2010.
 In the seasons in East Lansing before being named head coach, she helped the Spartans compile a 74-34 overall record, including an 33-10 mark in the last two seasons combined.
 In 2009, the Spartans won the Big Ten regular-season and tournament titles, becoming only the second school in Big Ten history to finish the regular season and tournament play unbeaten.
 The Green and White also advanced to the NCAA Tournament four straight times (2007-10)